Politics of Algeria: Political parties and elections

 In keeping with its amended Constitution, the Algerian Government espouses participatory democracy and free-market competition.
 The government has stated that it will continue to open the political process and encourage the creation of political institutions.
 More than 40 political parties, representing a wide segment of the population, are currently active in Algerian national politics.
-The most recent legislative election was 2012.
+The most recent legislative election was 2017.
 President Bouteflika pledged to restructure the state as part of his overall reform efforts.
 However, no specifics are yet available as to how such reforms would affect political structures and the political process itself.

 In the 2002 elections, there were 17,951,127 eligible voters, and 8,288,536 of them actually voted which made a turn out of 46.17%.
 Out of the ballots cast, there were 867,669 void ballots according to the Interior ministry and 7,420,867 which went to the various candidates.

 Legislative elections

-The most recent legislative election now is the 2017 one:
+Results of the 2017 legislative elections:

 Presidential elections

 Administrative divisions

-Algeria is divided into 58 wilaya (province) headed by walis (governors) who report to the Minister of Interior.
+Algeria is divided into 58 wilayas (provinces) headed by walis (governors) who report to the Minister of Interior.
 Each wilaya is further divided into daïras, themselves divided in communes.
 The wilayas and communes are each governed by an elected assembly.